MichaelSpencerJr/BenedictionGame/README.md

 Kings: Men on starting points, or that merge with a king, are kings.
 Kings cannot merge with kings.
 Kings cannot be cursed.

-Enemy walls are portals to the other side of board, via forward or diagonal moves (see example).
+Enemy walls are portals to the other side of board, via forward or diagonal moves.
 Walls have the power to bless men.
 If a man moves past enemy walls, bless him.
 If you connect your wall to the enemy wall with a bridge of men, bless all men in the bridge.
 Curses: Cursed men cannot be blessed and can only merge with blessed men.
 Mark with black stones.